GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 ## About us page
-The about us page has three main sections, about us, meet the team and our detail.
+The about us page has three main sections, about us, meet the team and our details.
 The about us section is a small paragraph about the shelter.
-The meet the team section introduced the user to the team.
+The meet the team section introduces the user to the team.
 It is purposefully light hearted, fun and promotes a sense of family.
 This is done in the effort to make the user trust us and feel comfortable.
 The final section, our details, is a google map link to the location of the shelter, the address, phone number and email.
 The google map is fully functional.

 ![Adbout us ](/documentation/features/about-use-meet-team.png)

 ![about us 2](/documentation/features/about-use-meet-team2.png)

 ## Form complete page
-The form complete page is where the user is driven after the user completes an application to adopt a dog.
+The form complete page is where the user is driven after they complete an application to adopt a dog.
 It is used as feedback to let the user know the application has gone through.
 It is simply a page with an image, some text and a button to return home.

 ![Form complete](/documentation/features/form-complete.png)

 ![Form complete](/documentation/features/form-complete-mobile.png)

 ## 404 page
-The 404 page is the page the user will be directed to if they a page they try to visit doesn't exist.
+The 404 page is the page the user will be directed to if they try to visit a page that doesn't exist.
 Again it is used as feedback to let the user know that something has gone wrong and provide them with a home button back to safety

 ![404 page](/documentation/features/404-img.png)